 Wheat is the staple food crop of about two billion people (36% of the world population) and an important commodity on the world grain commerce.
-The wheat grown in India is a spring variety of the Triticum aestivum species (bread wheat).
+Wheat grown in India is a spring variety of the Triticum aestivum species (bread wheat).
 Wheat is higher in nutrients than other cereals .
-It has a strong nutritional profile, with 12.1% protein, 1.8 percent lipids, 1.8 percent ash, 2.0 percent reducing sugars, 6.7 percent pentosans, 59.2% starch, and 70% total carbohydrates, and 314 calories per 100 gram of food.
+It has a strong nutritional profile, with 12.1% protein, 1.8 percent lipids, 1.8 percent ash, 2.0 percent reducing sugars, 6.7 percent pentosans, 59.2% starch, and 70% total carbohydrates, and 314 calories per 100 grams of food.
 Calcium (37 mg/100g), iron (4.1 mg/100g), thiamine (0.45 mg/100g), riboflavin (0.13 mg/100g), and nicotinic acid (5.4 mg/100mg) are all good sources of minerals and vitamins.
 It is consumed a variety of ways such as bread, chapatti, porridge, flour and suji etc. and has relatively higher content of niacin and thiamine which are principally concerned in providing the special protein called ‘Glutin’.
 Wheat proteins are of special significance because glutin provides the framework of spongy cellular texture of bread and baked products.
 India`s share in world wheat area is about 12.5%, whereas it also contributes 12% in total world wheat production.
 In India, wheat crop is cultivated to an area of 31.83 million hectares and production amounting to 113.29 million tons with productivity of 35.59 q ha-1 (IIW&BR, 2023).
 Wheat is largely grown in Indian states like Uttar Pradesh, Madhya Pradesh, Punjab, Haryana, Rajasthan, Bihar, Gujarat, Maharashtra, West Bengal, Uttarakhand and Himanchal Pradesh.
 These states contribute about 98% of total wheat production in the country and play an appreciable role of supplying carbohydrates, proteins and minerals.
 Uttar Pradesh ranks first with an area of 9.85 million hectare and production of 35.51 million tonnes with an average productivity of 36.04 (q ha-1).
 Punjab state has achieved the productivity level of 48.68 q ha-1 (Agricultural statistics at a glance 2022).

 In breeding programme for development of wheat varieties, indigenous, exotic and wild species germplasms are the backbone of successful breeding programme for improving yield and yield contributing characters.
-The nature always favours the plant populations having much variability in terms of adaptation across the years and locations.
+Nature always favours the plant populations having much variability in terms of adaptation across the years and locations.
 It is true that greater plant diversity provides more diverse plants, greater chance of obtaining high heterotic crosses and broad spectrum of variability in segregating generation during genetic improvement.
 Various biometrical tools help plant breeders in ascertaining the information explained above for a successful breeding programme.
 Diallel cross technique, line x tester and partial cross technique are used in breeding programme.
 Diallel analysis has been widely used because it provides maximum genetic information, which is helpful in formulation of effective breeding programme.
 Diallel mating system studies the parental material by all mean particularly in term of genetic component of variance for different characters, general and specific combining ability, gene effects, heterosis, inbreeding depression, heritability, genetic advance and other useful parameters.
 In addition, this study is also helpful in developing high yielding varieties coupled with better quality.